elkhiari/learn_laravel/README.md

 -   Routing: Learn how to create routes in Laravel.
 Routes are used to map URLs to controller methods.

+-   Migrations: learn how to create, modify, and delete database tables and their columns.

+-   Models: Learn how to create models in Laravel to interact with your database.

+-   Seeding: Learn how to create seeders and populate your database with dummy data.

 -   Controllers: Learn how to create controllers in Laravel.
 Controllers are responsible for handling requests and returning responses.

 -   Views: Learn how to create views in Laravel.
 Views are used to generate HTML output.